 -Take a few tablespoons of coconut oil, as it is anti-bacterial, anti-fungal, and anti-viral, and has strong laxative benefits.

--Add a high-quality herbal laxative containing cascara sagrada, as this will efficiently:
+-Add a high-quality herbal laxative containing cascara sagrada, as this will effectively:

 - Clear excess waste that may be stuck in the colon